 Established change methodologies, increased standardisation, staff development, engaging with patients and better use of digital technology underpin all our transformation activities.

-Specific initiatives are focusing on length of stay, long-term health conditions, pharmacy, outpatients, pathology, imaging services, surgical productivity, transfers of care, procurement and clinical coding.
+Specific initiatives are focusing on length of stay, pharmacy, outpatients, pathology, imaging services, surgical productivity, transfers of care, procurement and clinical coding.

 Continuous service improvement is underpinned by our unique culture and approach – we call this the 'Guy's and St Thomas' Way'.